silnrsi/sldr/doc/manual.md

 Then we import the data:

-    python python/scripts/cldrimport --hg common cldrdata
+    cldrimport common cldrdata

-    python python/scripts/ldmlflatten -i cldrdata -o flat -a
+    ldmlflatten -i cldrdata -o flat -a

 Bear in mind that one can use `pypy` instead of `python` in the above and life will run faster (in exchange for more memory usage).

 Now we unflatten the files to their sldr form and merge them into the sldr

-    python python/scripts/ldmlflatten -i flat -o sldr -r -a
+    ldmlflatten -i flat -o sldr -r -a

-We also need to overwrite Supplemental data & Metadata and Likely subtags in python dir Rename existing files in sldr/python/lib/sldr with suffix _old

-Update those three files from /common/supplemental

-Now we are ready to commit our changes.
-First we stage all the additions, changes and removals and then we commit and merge into master
+We now have a pristine CLDR data set for the cldr branch.
+So commit it.

     git add -A sldr
-    git commit -m "CLDR import from svn revision xxxxx" git checkout master
+    git commit -m "CLDR import from svn revision xxxxx" git push

+In order to tidy up and integrate, we use a separate cldr\_merge in which we do the merging of master and cldr.
+This keeps cldr clean and allows review and editing before merging with master.

+    git checkout cldr_merge
+    git merge master
     git merge cldr

+Resolve any conflicts.
+There shouldn't be any, but who knows.

+    git status

+If there are files to commit, commit them now.

+Edit and tidy up

+    git commit -a -m "Integrate cldr"
+    git push
+    git checkout master
+    git merge cldr_master
     git push

 Windows Machine